icebert04/icebert04.github.io/_posts/2018-3-17-raffles-the-waffles.md

 It's crazy!
 It's really hard to believe... but all of this is TRUE!

 So upon checking my niece YouTube channel.
-I took a minute to pause and think then gave my "Unsolicited Advice".
+I took a minute to pause and think then gave my "**Unsolicited Advice**".
 One thing I notice is her YouTube channel only has 8 subscribers.
+After I subscribe her channel I laid out my ideas and suggestions to her.

+1.) **EXPOSURE** =  I told her that she needs to expose her YouTube channel to every social media and all throughout the cyber world.
+Start first with her friends, families and relatives.

+2.) **NICHE**  =  I showed Sofia my past project called "**MyLungga.com**".
+It's a site that sells properties in the Philippines.
+The objective is I take videos of houses (like MTV Cribs), upload it in YouTube, then expect a hoards of buyers to call you after.
+I believe I was one of the first who did this but now you will see a lot of YouTubers who are doing the same thing that I did.
+So again, you need to have a niche.
+You need to be unique, different and have a specialty on one thing.

+3.) **CONSISTENCY**  =  My last advice is I think the most important part.
+This where it separates the Men from the Boys or in her case the **Women from the Girls**.